crfloyd/AdventOfCode2022/README.md

 # AdventOfCode2022

-This project contains my solutions to the AdventOfCode 2022 challenges from https://adventofcode.com/
+This project contains my solutions to the [AdventOfCode 2022](https://adventofcode.com/) challenges.
+This year, I am doing all the code challenges in a React.js project using Typescript.
+The project uses [Mantine](https://mantine.dev/) as a component library.

 ## Instructions to run